Business

 Microsoft stood up and said it was ready to offer an alternative.
 Microsoft sees an opportunity in government laws to reduce Google’s 91% market share on search engines.
 It would free up space for Bing, Microsoft’s own search engine.

-Facebook first removed all news content from its platform in Australia for a few days before eventually agreeing to abide to the News Media and Digital Platforms Mandatory Bargaining Code.
-It will invest $1 billion in support of Australian news organizations for the next 3 years.
+Facebook first removed all news content from its platform in Australia for a few days before eventually agreeing to abide by the News Media and Digital Platforms Mandatory Bargaining Code.
+It will invest 1 billion dollars in support of Australian news organizations for the next three years.

 Read more about France